franciccone/ecommerce-react/README.md

 ## Dependencies

-- Bootstrap to give format to the application.
+- React Bootstrap to give format to the application.
-- SASS to add styles and overwrite some Bootstrap styles.
+- SASS to add styles and overwrite some React Bootstrap styles.
 - React Router Dom for navigation.
 - React Icons to add icons.